What is Customer Experience?

 - Loyalty: Referrals, repeat purchases, cross-selling—enthusiastic customers become brand ambassadors.

-Customer Journey Mapping visualizes all touchpoints and identifies “Moments of Truth”—the decisive moments that determine enthusiasm or disappointment.
+Customer Journey Mapping visualizes all touchpoints and identifies “Moments of Truth”—the critical moments that determine whether a customer is delighted or disappointed.

 Developing a CX Strategy